For those of you who wish to push themselves on the water then this is the one for you...

 Day 1 - Glasbury to Bycross, 22.5 miles

 Starting at Glasbury early on the first day there are many small rapids to wake you up and it’s pretty shallow over the first few miles, in low water be prepared to get wet feet as some rapids may need to be waded especially with loaded canoes.
-We launch just above the bridge at Glasbury and travel downstream passing the Hollybush Inn after 3 miles and the Boatside Weir after another 2 miles, this is a natural weir on a right hand bend, which is normally passable on the right but in really low water it’s definitely worth inspecting before shooting
+We launch just above the bridge at Glasbury.

 Day 2 – Bycross to Hoarwithy, 28.5 miles

-Just a couple of miles further is Hoarwithy, you will pass under a road bridge (pic) and the village is on the right.
-You can land here for a charge at Tresseck Campsite, there is a post office, a pub, New Harp Inn and the prominent ‘Italianate’ church of St Catherine’s which has featured in at least 3 films.
+Just 9 miles further is Hoarwithy and your stop for the night, you will pass under a road bridge (pic) and the village is on the right.
+You can land here for a charge at Tresseck Campsite, there is a pub, New Harp Inn and the prominent ‘Italianate’ church of St Catherine’s which has featured in at least 3 films.
 Its a great little campsite that allows open fires and has toilets and a water tap.

 Day 3 – Hoarwithy to Symonds Yat, 24.5 miles

 After leaving Hoarwithy you will paddle under a few bridges but 8 miles into your day is Backney Common, you will see the old railway bridge stanchions at Backney and you need to be cautious in case of obstructions and debris caught up on the bridge, Ross is only another 3 miles downstream, for food and drink options in Ross we would suggest The White Lion which is on the left bank as you leave Ross or The Hope and Anchor pub on left before that.